Living on purpose, why confusion is comfortable, and fixing confusions about life.. An essay was written in my backyard.

 It might have been not fitting into a pair of pants, a body fat test that went terribly wrong, or having a recent picture taken of them in which they were surprised at what they looked like.

-For me personally it was being in a job that I had no love for (if you’re interested you can read about that here).
+For me personally, it was being in a job that I had no love for (if you’re interested you can read about that here).
 It was a paycheck to provide safety and security for me and that was it.
 Personally, I believe there is a fine line between the amount of safety and security we actually need.
-To little and our heart feels like it’s going to explode, while too much and we are never motivated to challenge ourselves and pursue the things that matter most to us.
+Too little and our heart feels like it’s going to explode, while too much and we are never motivated to challenge ourselves and pursue the things that matter most to us.

-NO RIGHT OR WRONG WAY TO DO THIS
+LIVING ON PURPOSE: NO RIGHT OR WRONG WAY TO DO THIS

 There is no wrong or right way to go about discovering the self.
-Which ever method to the madness that you embrace; each will have its limitations, restrictions, and weaknesses.
+Whichever method to the madness that you embrace; each will have its limitations, restrictions, and weaknesses.
 It’s best to not concern yourself with what the best way to go about this may be but to simply get started and figure it out as you go.

-More importantly will be your ability to change direction and shift perspectives as needed.
+More importantly, will be your ability to change direction and shift perspectives as needed.
 The world is like one giant college campus and at our disposal is an infinite amount of courses we can take that will help shape who we are or who we want to be.
 The person you are varies on so many levels.
 There’s the person you are with your family, at your job, out on the town, with your health, and so on.

 It’s hard to figure out who you are if you are repeating the same routine day in and day out.
 That’s not to say something new needs to be done every single day but take advantage of all that is out there.
 Learn to dance, learn how to play the guitar, take an art class, learn how to make sushi, go wine tasting, book a trip around the world, swim with dolphins, write a poem, BBQ with friends, participate in a triathlon.

 Experience as much as you can.
-That is the only way to true self discovery and purpose.
+That is the only way to true self-discovery and purpose.
 You may find your passions lay in many more things than you could ever have imagined.

 WHATEVER YOU DO, AVOID GETTING STUCK